-“Tara Erraught creates moments of wonder” – Munchner Merkur
+“Tara Erraught creates moments of wonder” – Münchner Merkur

-Ms. Erraught can be seen on DVD in the title role of Richard Strauss’s Der Rosenkavalier on the Opus Arte label.
+In addition to the Deutsche Gramophone recording, Ms. Erraught can be seen on DVD in the title role of Richard Strauss’s Der Rosenkavalier on the Opus Arte label.

-Current June 2016
+Current June 2018

 Please delete any older versions of this biography and refer only to the enclosed.
 Should you need a specific length biography, please contact Grant Communications and we will fulfill your request.